Olin Downes: Life and works

 Grove's Dictionary of Music and Musicians says of Downes that his reviews "strongly influenced contemporary popular musical opinion in the USA" although "the taste defined in them has dated".
-He disparaged many composers later held in general esteem, ranging from the romantic to the atonal, including Elgar, Webern and Berg.
+He disparaged many composers later held in general esteem, ranging from the romantic to the atonal, including Mahler, Elgar, Webern and Berg.
 Of Elgar's music he wrote, "it reflects the complacency and stodginess of the era of the antimacassar and pork-pie bonnets; it is affected by the poor taste and the swollen orchestral manner of the post-romantics".
 He dismissed Webern's Symphony as "one of those whispering, clucking, picking little pieces which Webern composes when he whittles away at small and futile ideas, until he has achieved the perfect fruition of futility and written precisely nothing."
 Downes opined that Webern's music did not matter, and that the music of Louis Gruenberg was more important.
 With performers, too, Downes was strongly partisan.

 In the 1930s his constant praise of conductor Arturo Toscanini and denigration of John Barbirolli, Toscanini's successor as music director of the New York Philharmonic, prompted protest, with Downes's "constantly repeated line of hocus-pocus" condemned as "thoroughly nauseating".

 From the 1930s to the 1950s, Downes was the chairman of the Metropolitan Opera Quiz, a radio broadcast during the intervals of the Metropolitan Opera's Saturday afternoon live relays.
 This position was later taken by his son, musicologist Edward O. D. Downes.

 The Cincinnati Conservatory of Music awarded Downes an honorary doctorate in 1939.
 His papers, housed at the University of Georgia, include about 50,000 letters to and from composers, musicologists, performers and critics.

 Downes died in New York City at the age of 69.